glouw/littlewolf/README.md

 *A Windows 10 release is now available.*

-You will require either:
+Development packages you will require:

+    SDL2-devel

+On some distros (like MacOS) the development package may just be:

-    SDL2-devel or SDL2
+    SDL2

 Then build and run with